ABC and alphabet game for kids

 Frequently asked questions

-What age is this ABC game for?
+What age is the Alphabet game for?

-Does it have sound?
+Does the Alphabet game have sound?

-What languages is it available in?
+What languages is the Alphabet game available in?

-Do I need to download anything?
+Do I need to download anything to play the Alphabet game?